RichardRed0x/exchange-data/mm-phase1-wrapup/mm-phase1-wrapup.md

 The volume being traded on some pairs has been quite high relative to before MM started, I don't have equivalent order data from before October for comparison but trading volume was very low then.
 The daily volume chart shows that trading volume increased sharply on certain days, usually associated with significant price movements.
 There is not a clear pattern of trading volume increasing over time.

-Comparing order book depth with other projects indicates that Decred is still a relatively small fish, even with the i2 orders on the books, and liquidity never really grew much beyond that.
+Comparing order book depth with other projects indicates that DCR's order books are still not very deep, even with the i2 orders on the books, and liquidity has not grown much beyond those additional orders.